Ixf1nity/Ixf1nity/README.md

 I am a Java Developer that is experienced with Minecraft Server Management and Plugin Development, experienced with MongoDB, MySQL database & other technologies.

 ## ArcadeLabs
-Focusing on ArcadeLabs; one of the most well known community, currently working as lead-developer
+Focusing on ArcadeLabs; one of the most well known community, currently working as manager.
 managing java projects and also managing partnerships & marketing

 ## Github Statistics